Codium-ai/pr-agent/docs/docs/tools/improve.md

 - Write clearly and concisely
 - Include brief code examples when helpful
-- Focus on project-specific guidelines, that will result in relevant suggestions
+- Focus on project-specific guidelines, that will result in relevant suggestions you actually want to get
 - Keep the file relatively short, under 800 lines, since:
     - AI models may not process effectively very long documents
     - Long files tend to contain generic guidelines already known to AI